 Monotony is a terrible thing to associate with sex.
 In fact, it’s often what people say drove them, in part, into affairs.
 “People in long-term marriages, or long-term partnerships, can sometimes become a little less curious about their partner.
 They can stop being adventurous, or stop growing in their erotic lives,” Dr. Tammy Nelson, sex therapist and author of When You’re the One Who Cheats told Fatherly.
 Fortunately, there are lots of ways to avoid falling into that trap.
 Role-play is a pretty popular bedroom stunt.
 Talking dirty is another one.
 And it doesn’t even have to get that involved.
 Mixing up the positions, even the places you have sex can help reignite diminishing bedroom flames.
 Remain cognizant of that fact, and take active steps to avoid falling into too much of a “routine.”

 3. Forget About Your Penis (For a Bit)

 One of the most pleasurable things to do to a woman in bed might be to forget about your penis — at least for a bit.
 Studies have shown that generosity has a positive effect on marriage.
 Small gestures can go a long way in the context of a long-term relationship, and this certainly applies to the bedroom as well.
 Simply put, some selflessness in the bedroom can be a major turn-on for women wanting sex.
 Besides, research suggests that ladies are much more likely to orgasm when sex involves a variety of activities besides vaginal intercourse.
 Pay attention to what she wants and put effort into pleasing her.
-Digital stimulation (with trim fingernails, only), oral sex, and other kinds of sexual play are much more likely to deliver her an orgasm than straight ground-and-pound sex.
+Digital stimulation, oral sex, and other kinds of sexual play are much more likely to deliver her an orgasm than more traditional sex.